-- Operations Manual containing: - All information given to trainees during the course. - Amendment process for update of information and CAA notification. - Training Organisation Training Manual containing: - Course syllabi and methodology. - Instructor guidance notes. - Amendment process for update of information and CAA notification. - Quality and/or Safety Management Manual containing: - Quality oversight procedures. - Procedures for changing instructors. - Procedures for trainee failure. - Detailed management structure and post holder CVs. - List of external facilities to be used on the course. - Swimming pools, aircraft training devices, etc. - Description of accommodation and facilities
+- Operations Manual containing: - All information given to trainees during the course. - Amendment process for update of information and CAA notification. - [Training Manual containing:] - Course syllabi and methodology. - Instructor guidance notes. - Amendment process for update of information and CAA notification. - [Quality Assurance Manual and Safety Management Manual containing: - Quality/SMS oversight procedures.] - Procedures for changing instructors. - Procedures for trainee failure. - Detailed management structure and post holder CVs. - List of external facilities to be used on the course. - Swimming pools, aircraft training devices, etc. - Description of accommodation and facilities - Classrooms, restrooms, toilets, etc. - Number of staff and trainees that can be accommodated. - Statement that it is adequately lit, ventilated and free from external noise and distractions.

-- Classrooms, restrooms, toilets, etc. - Number of staff and trainees that can be accommodated. - Statement that it is adequately lit, ventilated and free from external noise and distractions. - Ratio of instructor to trainees. - List of equipment, training material, DVDs, hand-outs, etc. - List and qualifications of instructors. - Evidence of continuing availability of equipment, facilities and instructors. - Samples of course documentation - Attestation record form including responsibility for production, issue and retention. - Training Organisation training records. - At least two sample examination papers for each module.
+- Ratio of instructor to trainees. - List of equipment, training material, DVDs, hand-outs, etc. - List and qualifications of instructors. - Evidence of continuing availability of equipment, facilities and instructors. - Samples of course documentation - Attestation record form including responsibility for production, issue and retention. - Training Organisation training records. - At least two sample examination papers for each module.